ErisVentures/optyx-blog/content/tutorials/learning-optyx.md

 ## Autogroup

 Autogroup creates photo groups based on content similarity with limits based on the time difference.
 Autogroup can also automatically identify bracketed shots for HDR or exposure stacking.
 You can control the aggressiveness of each of these options with the autogroup sliders.
+Sliding a slider to the right will group more photos together while sliding a slider to the left will group fewer photos together.

 <figure class="figure-right">
 <img src="/images/autogroup.png" style="height: 300px;"/>